Going On A Road Trip in Malaysia With COVID-19 Travel Restrictions

-Aside from good hygiene and social distancing, we need to remember to check in with MySejahtera for contact tracing whenever we’re out and about.
+Aside from good hygiene and social distancing, we must remember to check in with MySejahtera for contact tracing whenever we’re out and about.

 For those planning a road trip during COVID-19 travel restrictions, here are some travel tips you can practice to help you stay safe.

-After months of staying at home, all of us are excited to return to our hometown, visit family and finally get away for a bit of holiday in Malaysia.
+After months of staying at home, we are excited to return to our hometown, visit family, and finally get away for a bit of holiday in Malaysia.

 During your road trip, remember to adhere to hygiene measures to stay safe while you’re on the road.